tsilva/curriculum-vitae/README.md

 - **Platforms:** Web
 - **Technologies:** PHP, Javascript, React, Redux, Redux Saga

-Arcade Maker was an attempt to provide a simpler entry point into game development where kids could develop and publish games without being forced to do any coding.
-To do so, we created a set of game templates whose graphics and behaviors could be customized without having to resort to code.
+Arcade Maker was an extension to the Block IDE, made as an attempt to provide a simpler entry point into game development where kids could develop and publish games without being forced to do any coding.

+This extension allows declarative specifying configuration variables, how they bind to the game code, as well as define the controls available in the user interface to modify those variables.
+Along with some other upgrades provided by this extension, developers are able to create new game templates that can be remixed by the end-user without having to touch any code.

-My role was to architect the solution, develop the core features, and coordinate of the other Software Developer and the Game Design team which developed the game templates.
+My role was to architect the solution, develop the core features, and coordinate of the other Software Developer and the Game Design team who developed the game templates.

 - [Fashion Designer](https://www.tynker.com/block-ide?type=arcade&p=63f90df1218b2c5338740c8d)
 - [Pet Designer](https://www.tynker.com/block-ide?type=arcade&p=6418ea6f218b2c0767316018)